The-OpenROAD-Project/micro2022tutorial/README.md

 If you see that the GDS file is written out, congratulations!
 You have successfully installed the flow.

 # Demos and Exercises
+:exclamation: All demos and exercises must be performed with your current directory as `micro2022tutorial/OpenROAD-flow-scripts/flow`.

 ## Demo 1: Running the flow